 You can end your correspendence with an e-Mentor at any time.
 Of course, we would like to know you are safe and well so would prefer you told your e-Mentor you would like to end the communication rather than ‘just stop’.

 We anonymise and aggregate high-level data from correspondence in order to study and improve our own performance.
 We may share some of this data with carefully selected and screened academic partners, but the data is always anonymised, individual conversations cannot and will not ever be shared.
 Following correspondence, some individuals choose to leave feedback for the service.
 This feedback is sent to us anonymously and any personally identifying information is removed.
 We sometimes share anonymous feedback on our social media channels.

 If an individual is believed to be in imminent danger or a safeguarding issue is raised, the Head of Mentoring (who monitors all correspondence on the platform to ensure the right support is being given) will share the individual’s details with emergency services or appropriate authorities.

 Our dedicated and trained e-Mentors are people from around the UK who volunteer their time to help make a difference to the lives of those affected by bullying.
 Following a rigorous multi-stage application process, background checks and in-depth training programme, each volunteer e-Mentor commits to volunteering for 2-4 hours a week.

 e-Mentoring has grown in popularity as advances in social media and online communication have given us increasing ability to move the work of mentors into the virtual world. e-Mentoring is about accessibility and flexibility and complements traditional mentoring programmes.

-Please note that whilst our Mentors can offer support, guidance and where possible, signposting to a relevant organisation, they cannot answer any questions about financial issues, Coronavirus, medical concerns or legal issues.
+Please note that whilst our Mentors can offer support, guidance and where possible, signposting to a relevant organisation, they cannot answer any questions about financial issues, housing concerns, Coronavirus, medical concerns or legal issues.